llmapi-io/llmapi-server/README.md

 llmapi-server is an abstract backend that encapsulates a variety of large language models (LLM, such as ChatGPT, GPT-3, GPT-4, etc.), and provides simple access services through OpenAPI

+:star2: If it is helpful to you,please star it :star2:

 ## Diagram

 ```mermaid